By Jeff Blakley

 Walter A. Frazeur was part of a group of people who came to this area from Topeka, Kansas: Dr. John B. Tower, Ruben L. Moser, Orville W. Calkins, Roy Marsh, Hugh Ewing and Grant Allen.
 Frazeur claimed the SE quarter of 33-56-38 on April 9, 1910.
 His homestead was on the north side of Waldin Drive between S.W.
 207 and 212 Avenues.

 As early as December of 1908, both telegraphic and telephonic communications were available in Homestead.2 By 1911, there were two telephone companies in the Homestead area, the People’s Telephone Line and the Dade County Telephone Co.
 Frazeur’s company, the People’s Telephone Line, was established first, in late 191o, shortly after he filed for his homestead claim.
-By late February of 1911, Frazeur had “a gang of men … putting up telephone wires…”3 The switchboard for his system was in his store in Homestead, a wood-frame building on Railroad Avenue next to Dr. John B. Tower’s office.4 By the spring of 1912, Frazeur had “completed another six miles of telephone lines and expects to get into all the towns in this end of the county.
-His line is now in Naranja, Silver Palm and Redland, with headquarters in Homestead.”5
+By late February of 1911, Frazeur had “a gang of men … putting up telephone wires…”3 The switchboard for his system was in his store in Homestead, a wood-frame building on Railroad Avenue next to Dr. John B. Tower’s office4 that was “almost completed” on May 26.5 By the spring of 1912, Frazeur had “completed another six miles of telephone lines and expects to get into all the towns in this end of the county.
+His line is now in Naranja, Silver Palm and Redland, with headquarters in Homestead.”6

 “Monday morning a number of representative men of Redland, Homestead and Detroit met at Dr. Towers’ (sic) office and organized a telephone company.
 J. L. Billingslea (sic) as chairman, conducted the meeting and J. M. Bauer was secretary.
 The company will be known as the Dade County Telephone Company, with headquarters at Homestead.
 The following officers were elected: R. L. Moser, president; C. T. Pummer (sic) vice president, J. M. Bauer, secretary and treasurer.
 Directors: R. L. Moser, C. T. Plummer, J. M. Bauer, J. L. Billingslea (sic), J. Bratley, M. L. Williams, J. U. Free, W. D. Horne, Thomas Brewer.